jieun0228/Getting_and_Cleaning_Data/cookbook.md

- variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.

 ## Datasets
 - 'features_info.txt': Shows information about the variables used on the feature vector.
 - 'features.txt': List of all features.